nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/Loan Agreement With Papa.md

 ### The Big Transactions
-I am calculating 20k/month as rent+maintainence
-So, I will be keeping track of some of the big payments here.
+I am calculating 20k/month as rent+maintainence → made it to 25k/month after having a discussion with bhai on [[18-Nov-22]] So, I will be keeping track of some of the big payments here. → made changes to the subscription tracker & everything will be tracked there,

 - 25k₹ → Subscribed to the LYT Workshop 8 & Workshop pro on [[31-May-22]],  [[19-Jul-22]] respectively
 	- This is a one time payment so this will be tracked here